-Montana has a six week archery season that opens the first or second Saturday in September and closes in mid October.
+Montana has a six week archery season that opens the first Saturday in September and closes in mid October.
 Eastern Montana has long been known for the trophy quality of its whitetail and mule deer and in recent years has also become known as home to some of the world's largest elk.
+In recent years, central Montana, has been enjoying an elk population that is at or above Montana's state objectives.

 Archery Camp: Our hunts are typically conducted with two to four hunters in camp per week.
 Hunts are conducted from tree stands or ground blinds over waterholes or trails between morning and evening feeding and bedding areas.
-Hunting techniques also include "spot and stalk" along with occasionally bugling or cow calling bull elk.
-Non-residents currently have about a 50% chance of drawing an archery elk tag in our area and when a tag is drawn, our Ekalaka camp offers the bowhunter a chance to take a "world class" trophy bull elk.
-Our camps can also offer hunters the opportunity to take an exceptional mule deer or whitetail deer.
+Hunting techniques also include "spot and stalk" along with bugling or cow calling bull elk.
+First time applicants planning to bowhunt for elk at our Ekalaka camp have about a 40% chance of drawing a tag.
+Hunters planning to hunt our Musselshell camp have about a 95% chance at drawing on their first try and although Southeastern Montana is considered one of the best trophy areas in the state, monster bull elk can be found at both camps.
+Our camps also offer hunters the opportunity to take exceptional mule deer or whitetail deer.
 When hunting antelope we will use various techniques such as spot and stalk, decoys, or sitting in blinds over waterholes.

 Nonresident License Information: